Jimmy McPartland: New York City bands

 After playing through high school, their first musical job was under the name the Blue Friars.
 In 1924, at age 17, McPartland went to New York City to take Bix Beiderbecke's place in the Wolverines band.
 Beiderbecke sat at the back of the club during the audition.
 They became friends and roomed together.
 At that time, Beiderbecke picked out the cornet for McPartland that he played throughout his career.

+After relocating to New York City in the late 1920s, McPartland joined several prominent bands, working with jazz greats such as Benny Goodman and Gene Krupa.
+His performances during this era showcased his versatility, blending the structured arrangements of big band music with the spontaneity of Chicago jazz.
+These collaborations helped McPartland refine his technique and expand his influence in the jazz world.

 From 1926-27, he worked with Art Kassel.
 Also in 1927, he was a part of the McKenzie-Condon's Chicagoans recording session that produced "China Boy" and "Nobody's Sweetheart".
 Finally, in 1927, he joined Ben Pollack's band for two years, and was one of the main soloists (with Benny Goodman, Bud Freeman, Jack Teagarden and Glenn Miller).
 McPartland played on the 1928 recording of "Room 1411".
 He also moonlighted in Broadway pit bands.
 McPartland then went to New York City, and played with a number of small combos.
 He co-wrote the song "Makin' Friends" with Jack Teagarden.

 In 1930, McPartland moved back to Chicago, working with his brother Dick, in a group called the Embassy Four.
 He was then a bandleader, singer, and master-of-ceremonies at the Three Deuces nightclub.
 He worked with Russ Columbo (1931–1932) and the Harry Reser band (1933–1935).

 During this period, he married singer Dorothy Williams, who along with her sister, Hannah (who later married boxer Jack Dempsey), performed as the Williams Sisters, and they had a daughter, Dorothy.
 They soon divorced and McPartland spent time in South America.